uikit/uikit-site/docs/pages/javascript-utilities.md

 ### classify

-This function is used to format a string to a correct JavaScript class name.
+TODO: to format a string to a correct JavaScript class name.
 The following parameter may be passed to the function.

 | Parameter | Type   | Default | Description                          |